-Earlier this year, Venoco quitclaimed its interests in the South Ellwood Field leases, including Platform Holly and the Ellwood Beach pier leases near the City of Goleta.
-This effectively ends commercial oil and gas production in state waters in the Santa Barbara Channel and returns operational control of these assets to the Commission.
+In April 2017, Venoco quitclaimed its interests in the South Ellwood Field leases, including Platform Holly and the Ellwood Beach pier leases near the City of Goleta.
+The quitclaim ends commercial oil and gas production in state waters in the Santa Barbara Channel and returns operational control of these assets to the Commission.
 California's Coastal Sanctuary Act prohibits the Commission from issuing new offshore oil and gas leases.

-The Commission has selected Beacon West Energy Group, LLC as its contractor to operate and maintain Platform Holly and the Ellwood Onshore Facility for the purposes of plugging and abandoning the 32 wells associated with Platform Holly and Piers 421.
-Beacon West, under the Commission's oversight, will begin ensuring the security and safe daily operations and maintenance at Platform Holly and the Ellwood Onshore Facility on September 15, 2017.
+The Commission has selected Beacon West Energy Group, LLC as its contractor to operate and maintain Platform Holly and the Ellwood Onshore Facility and to plug and abandon the 32 wells associated with Platform Holly and Piers 421.
+Beacon West, under the Commission's oversight, began ensuring the security and safe daily operations and maintenance at Platform Holly and the Ellwood Onshore Facility In September 2017.

 Another development is that ExxonMobil, in August 2017, issued a Letter of Intent to participate in the plugging and abandonment of the 32 wells.
 The next step is to negotiate with ExxonMobil on an agreement to conduct the plug and abandonment work, consistent with state and local laws and regulations.